Climate of Los Angeles: Rainfall

 Most rain occurs during the winter and early to mid spring, typical of a Mediterranean climate.
 However, the amount received is usually lower than in other Mediterranean climates.
 The first sporadic rainfall of the rainy season usually occurs in October or November, with heavy rain becoming more common late November through early April.
 Pineapple Express storms may occur from December to March.
-February, on average, is the wettest month.
+On average, February is the wettest month.
 The rains then taper off in April or by May, which usually see only two to three light rain showers.
 However, the timing and volume of rains in the winter is highly variable.
-After a significant rain, the region's air is cleared of the usual atmospheric haze as well as man-made smog, giving exceptionally clear views across the giant metropolis.
+After a significant rain, the region's air is cleared of the usual atmospheric haze as well as man-made smog, giving exceptionally clear views across the expansive metropolis.

 Most cold fronts and depressions spun off by the polar low, the strong winter seasonal low-pressure area in the Gulf of Alaska, fail to carry significant precipitable moisture as far south as Los Angeles, resulting in the region's relatively low average rainfall amount of 12–15 in even in normal years.
 However, a "normal" year rarely occurs, since rainfall in Los Angeles is subject to the position and strength of the jet stream, and the strength of the Gulf of Alaska low.
 Some years, a well-developed series of cold fronts moves into the area with relatively short separation between each, bringing intermittently rainy periods to Los Angeles for several weeks at a time.
 If this pattern persists in a rainy season, significantly above-average precipitation will be received.
 Other years, especially in the drought years of 2012–2016, a blocking region of atmospheric high pressure over the eastern Pacific Ocean, between Alaska and the Pacific Northwest, diverts the jet stream and its flow of cold fronts far to the north through Canada and down into the U.S. Midwest, leaving the U.S. west coast and especially Los Angeles under warm and dry conditions for weeks to months at a time.